Stay Away From Illness During Winter

 You can leave your windows and doors open when the sun is out, for just a few minutes on a daily basis.
 It helps circulate clean air into the room and get rid of bad odours, harmful organisms, dust and mould.
 Opening your windows during sunshine lets the UV rays disinfect your room.

-5. Moisturize yourself frequently
+5. Moisturise yourself frequently

 Moisturize yourself frequently